Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Related Work

+Other hybrid and physics-informed models attempt to explicitly treat transport.
+NeuralGCM~\citep{kochkov2024neuralgcm} integrates a differentiable dynamical core with learned physical parameterizations.
+ClimODE~\citep{verma2024climode} frames atmospheric evolution as a continuous-time advection process governed by a Neural ODE, learning a macroscopic hydrodynamic flow directly from data; DeepPrim~\citep{chendeepprim} goes further by embedding the full primitive equations as hard architectural constraints.
+While these works share our motivation of grounding neural forecasts in physical structure, their computational cost has so far prevented such approaches from competing with state-of-the-art data-driven systems for weather forecasting at $0.25^\circ$.

-Most directly relevant to our work is the Advection--Diffusion--Reaction Network (ADRNet) proposed by ~\cite{zakariaei2024advection}.
+Most directly relevant to our work is the Advection--Diffusion--Reaction Network (ADRNet) proposed by~\cite{zakariaei2024advection}.
 They demonstrated that standard convolutional neural networks are fundamentally limited in representing advection-dominated dynamics and introduced an architectural decomposition that improved performance compared with standard convolutional architectures.
 However, this approach cannot be directly applied to global atmospheric forecasting.
-ADRNet was designed on regular two-dimensional Cartesian grids, failing to account for spherical geometry, multi-level states, and the need for spectral fidelity over long autoregressive rollouts, and the computational constraints imposed by training on large-scale reanalysis datasets.
-Addressing these challenges requires additional architectural innovations beyond a direct extension of existing ADR-style models.
+ADRNet was designed on regular two-dimensional Cartesian grids, failing to account for spherical geometry, multi-level states, spectral fidelity over long autoregressive rollouts, or the computational constraints imposed by training on large-scale reanalysis datasets.
+Each of these challenges demands architectural innovations that go well beyond a direct extension of the ADR-style framework.

+PARADIS extends the ADR principle from low-dimensional Cartesian dynamics to global weather prediction by combining learned semi-Lagrangian transport on the sphere, latent transport-mode compression, native-resolution recurrent processing, and cross-resolution training at operational grid scale.